subhendudash02/numerical-methods/README.md

 <br>

-Finding the solutionds of the mahematical equations in an iterative method is a cumbersome task.
+Finding the solutions of the mahematical equations in an iterative method is a cumbersome task.
 It takes a lot of time to compute the value repeatedly in hand and there is a high chance of getting wrong answers too.

 So, this website demonstrates different iterative numerical methods to solve a single equation as well as system of equations upto 100 iterations instantly.